-Please contact an international student advisor in ISFS to request authorization for on-campus employment.
-We will need a copy of your job offer letter on Ohio University letterhead from the department on campus that includes your employment start date, employment end date, and your job title.
+You may request on-campus work authorization via iCats.
+We will need a copy of your job offer letter on Ohio University letterhead from the department on campus that wants to hire you.
+It must include your employment start date, employment end date, the number of hours per week, and your job title.
 You must receive new authorization for each period of employment (i.e. each academic year).

 Academic training is work, training, or experience related to a student's field of study.
 Although a J-1 student may work part-time or full-time, all academic training is counted full-time, even if the employment is on a part-time basis.
 In order to be eligible:

 You must have a job offer in the field of your study and submit a completed Academic Training application to ISFS.

 You must be completing a Bachelor's, Master's, or Doctoral degree program or have completed a semester or year at OHIO as an exchange student.

 You must also be in good academic standing.